filodb/FiloDB/README.md

 ```

 You can also look at Cassandra to check for persisted data.
 Look at the tables in `filodb` and `filodb-admin` keyspaces.

+If the above does not work, try the following:

+1) Delete the Kafka topic and re-create it.
+Note that Kafka topic deletion might not happen until the server is stopped and restarted
+2) `./filodb-dev-stop.sh` and restart filodb instances like above
+3) Re-run the `TestTimeseriesProducer`.
+You can check consumption via running the `TestConsumer`, like this:  `java -Xmx4G -cp standalone/target/scala-2.11/standalone-assembly-0.8-SNAPSHOT.jar  filodb.kafka.TestConsumer conf/timeseries-dev-source.conf`.
+Also, the `memstore_rows_ingested` metric which is logged to `logs/filodb-server-N.log` should become nonzero.

 To stop the dev server.
 Note that this will stop all the FiloDB servers if multiple are running.
 ```